 It’s the big question facing most organizations.
 Will 2021 herald a mass return to the office, or is remote work here to stay?

-It’s important to remember that change is not the enemy of the corporate workplace – in fact, it’s inevitable.
+It’s important to remember that change is not the enemy of the corporate workplace.
+It’s inevitable.

-In 2021, a “hybrid” of the physical and digital workplace is inevitable.
-While in some parts of the world, some people are returning to the office, the virus is mutating and unpredictable.
+In 2021 a “hybrid” of the physical and digital workplace will be inevitable.
+While in some parts of the world, some people are returning to the office; the virus is mutating and unpredictable.
 There are uncertainties over the vaccine rollout; sporadic breakouts could lead to new restrictions on people’s movement.

 More fundamentally, the pandemic appears to have delivered a lasting cultural shift.
-Employees who have come to enjoy the flexibility may well in future demand it.
+Employees who have come to enjoy the flexibility may well, in the future, demand it.
 And with fewer workers tethered to their desks, there is evidence that more are relocating from big cities to outer suburbs and regional areas on lifestyle grounds.

 2021 and Beyond: Remote Work Video Conferencing

-Here at Pexip, the research we’ve conducted with Frost & Sullivan backs this up.
-We forecast that the number of remote workers is likely to reach 30% of the global office worker population, a six-fold increase since before the pandemic.
+Here at Pexip, our research with Frost & Sullivan backs this up.
+We forecast that remote workers will likely reach 30% of the global office worker population, a six-fold increase since before the pandemic.

 It seems clear.
-Work from home and work on the go will reshape the office long after the pandemic is over.
+Working from home and on the go will reshape the office long after the pandemic.
 What does this new normal mean for you?